Factbox: Who's bidding to be next World Trade Organization chief?

 Mohamed, 58, is a former Kenyan ambassador to the WTO who was the first woman to chair the WTO's General Council in 2005.

-She ran for the DG post unsuccessfully in 2013.
-According to her CV, she speaks four languages, has a law degree and describes herself as an "excellent strategist and visionary" and has advocated broad participation in the WTO reform process.
+She ran for the director general post unsuccessfully in 2013.
+Her CV says she speaks four languages, has a law degree and is an "excellent strategist and visionary" who has advocated broad participation in the WTO reform process.

 She did not respond to a request for comment.